College of Architecture, Design, and the Arts

-Students who have already earned a bachelor’s degree from UIC or another institution may receive a second bachelor’s degree from the College of Architecture, Design, and the Arts.
+Students who have already earned a bachelor’s degree from UIC or another institution may receive a second bachelor’s degree from the College of Architecture, Design, and the Arts with the exception of degree programs in the School of Architecture.
 Students seeking a second bachelor’s degree must formally apply to the program.
 The student must complete a minimum of 30 semester hours of credit beyond the requirements of the first degree in courses not offered for the first degree.
-The student must additionally meet all the requirements for the second degree specified by the college and the major.
+The student must additionally meet all the requirements for the second degree.

 Students in the college are expected to carry a full-time load in order to make satisfactory progress toward their degree.
-Students should consult with their school/department advisor if they enroll in a part-time schedule to determine the consequences to their degree program and projected graduation date.
+Students should consult with their academic advisor if they enroll part-time to determine the consequences to their degree program and projected graduation date.

 With school or department approval, an undergraduate student may enroll in a course in the Graduate College (500-level) for undergraduate elective credit.
 Students should obtain approval prior to enrollment.

 Students should understand, however, that graduate courses do not automatically apply toward an undergraduate degree.
 Additionally, graduate-level courses taken by an undergraduate student are generally not applicable toward a graduate degree.